 Transfer to the airport for your flight to Xian, China's ancient capital, which takes just under 2 hours.
-In the afternoon take a stroll through the exotic Muslim Quarter.
+Visit the Muslim Quarter, involving approximately 1-hour on foot.

 This evening you will feast on traditional Shui Jiao dumplings, before enjoying a performance of Tang Dynasty dancing.

-Xian - Xian has long played a pivotal role in China's

-extensive history and has been a thriving hub for cultural exchange, economic trade as well as national politics for centuries.
+Xian - Xian has long played a pivotal role in China's extensive history and has been a thriving hub for cultural exchange, economic trade as well as national politics for centuries.
 Home to some of China's most ancient sights, diverse architecture and delicious fares, Xian is a must-see destination.

-Muslim Quarter - The Muslim Quarter is the hub of Xian's Islamic community and is home to many stalls selling a myriad of snack foods, a trove of silks and fabrics, and delightful oriental knickknacks.
+Muslim Quarter - The Muslim Quarter is the hub of Xian's Islamic community and is home to many stalls selling a myriad of snack foods and delightful oriental knick-knacks.

 Tang Dynasty Dancing Show - Xian, previously known as Chang'an, was an important cultural and historical centre in not only China but in the known world.
-The Tang Dynasty dancing show is an exciting exponent of this prosperous society and keeps alive the splendour of this period.
+The Tang Dynasty dancing show